richard-delorenzi/web-site/source/sections/0_Introduction/0_intro.md

 ## Know nothing
 The only true knowledge is to know nothing.

 Be ready to forget everything that you know, do not try to mould new evidence to what you already know, mould yourself to the new evidence.
 However, do not be like a leaf blowing in the wind: Do not flit between ideas.
 Gather evidence, but come to no conclusion — for as long as possible.
-Take your time.
+Take your time. <q>The only true wisdom is in knowing you know nothing.</q> — Socrates (the ancient Greek philosopher).

 ## Bias
 All evidence is bias, so look at evidence from many sources.
 Where possible Look at highly bias evidence from all sources (this can be difficult as much of evidence from fossil fuel companies is not bias, it is just plain intentional lies).

+## Drop identity
+Do not say I am a scientist, I am a sceptic, I am a religious person.
+To do this you have already made up your mind.
+Let go of identity.
+Just look.

+If you need an identity, then say I am a seeker.
+Say I don't know, but I will do my best to find-out.

 ## A new story